Proverbs 31: Verse 30

 The key to the woman's industry, acumen, kindness and wisdom lies in her "fear of the ".

 Uses

-This chapter is recited on Friday night before Shabbat dinner in some Jewish homes.
+In Jewish tradition, this chapter is customarily sung at the Shabbat dinner, after the liturgical poem Shalom Aleichem and before the Kiddush.

 The chapter has been emphasized within the biblical womanhood movement, and a number of books have been published on the "Proverbs 31 woman".
 This emphasis has been subject to criticism in Christian articles.